 The visit to Burka Coffee Estate takes one hour and is well worth it for an interesting look at how coffee is produced.

-SkySafari by Elewana’s Private Plane
+SkySafari by Elewana’s Private Jet

-That afternoon we boarded our SkySafari by Elewana’s Cessna Caravan, an executive-class plane with luxurious individual leather bucket seats that holds just nine passengers.
+That afternoon we boarded our SkySafari by Elewana’s Cessna Caravan, an executive-class private jet with luxurious individual leather bucket seats that holds just nine passengers.
 The flight is shared between up to nine total SkySafari guests.
 Unlike other African safari holidays, the flight transfers between parks make things simple and maximizes your time enjoying the wildlife and wonders of Tanzania, Kenya or both.

 Just before landing at Kuro Airstrip, we flew over herds of African elephants playing and drinking in the swamp.
 Not even out of the plane yet, everything we imagined sub-Saharan Africa to be was materializing before our eyes.